A Response To Tom Lawrence’s DNS Malware Filtering Comparison

 Based on the research I’ve done around this domain, it is no longer a malicious domain.

 But at DNSFilter, it’s not just me doing all the legwork manually.
-Our Webshrinker ML is trained to spot suspicious domains in real-time.
-We detail how it works here if you’re interested.
+Our Webshrinker, our AI-based categorization, is trained to spot suspicious domains in real-time.
+We detail how our website categorization works here.